-EXHIBIT "C" DEVELOPER IMPROVEMENTS
+DEVELOPER IMPROVEMENTS

-Generally described, developer improvements to include site grading and drainage improvements, utilities (including water, wastewater, gas, electrical and conduit for other dry utility services)and storm drain, installation of roadway and street lights.
-The improvements will be of sufficient size and capacity to serve the subdivision development further described and shown in Exhibit "D" Concept Plan.
+Generally described, Developer Improvements will include site grading and drainage improvements, utilities (including water, wastewater, gas, electrical and conduit for other dry utility services), and installation of roadway and street lights.
+The improvements will be of sufficient size and capacity to serve the subdivision development further described and shown in Exhibit "C" Concept Plan.